hchauvin/warp/README.md

 [name_manager](https://github.com/hchauvin/name_manager) to minimize the number of stacks that need to be deployed.

-Stacks are deployed and testing according to _pipelines._  These pipelines give all the steps to deploy the stack, all the tools to launch during local development (file syncing, port forwarding, webapp live reload, ...), all the end-to-end tests to run.
+Stacks are deployed and tested according to _pipelines._  These pipelines give all the steps to deploy the stack, all the tools to launch during local development (file syncing, port forwarding, webapp live reload, ...), and all the end-to-end tests to run.

 The end-to-end tests and local development tools are automatically passed environment variables to connect to the stack.
 Performing end-to-end tests on a test stack